-How to Verify FMA Authorisation
+How to Verify FMA Authorization

 To identify if a forex broker is regulated as a Financial Services Provider (FSP) by the FMA, the first step is to identify the register number from the disclosure text at the bottom of the broker's New Zealand homepage